Traumatic Stress Research Group

 - Prolonged Grief Disorder

-A new project which aims to develop a digital treatment for Prolonged Grief Disorder.
+A new project that aims to develop a digital treatment for Prolonged Grief Disorder.

 Our evidence syntheses have informed the development of treatment guidelines and we are leading on the development of the latest revision of the International Society for Traumatic Stress Studies’ Treatment Guidelines.